peeeuushh/peeeuushh/README.md

   # Hi 👋
-I'm [Your Name], a **computer science graduate** with a passion for learning and exploring new technologies! 🚀
+I'm Peeyush Yadav, a **computer science graduate** with a passion for learning and exploring new technologies! 🚀
 I'm curious about all things tech, especially **AI/ML**, **full-stack development**, and **cloud computing**.
 I enjoy tackling challenges in **data structures**, **object-oriented programming**, and **problem-solving**.